-The selection of burgers can be overwhelming on your first visit.
-They grind beef in-house to make their burgers, and they bake the fluffy slightly sweet buns so they mean serious business.
+The selection of burgers at La Birra Bar can be overwhelming on your first visit.
+They grind beef in-house to make their burgers, and they bake the fluffy, slightly sweet buns, so they mean serious business.

 The Royale with Cheese (American cheese, diced onion, ketchup, yellow mustard) reminds me of something I’d eat when I was a kid.
-Yet, I’m not a kid anymore but I absolutely loved it.
+And while I’m far from a kid anymore, I absolutely loved it.

 La Birra Bar